Partap Singh Kairon

-was the Chief Minister of the Punjab province (then comprising Punjab, Haryana and part of Himachal Pradesh), and is widely acknowledged as the architect of post-Independence Punjab Province (or Punjab, Haryana and Himachal as of today).
+was the 3rd Chief Minister of the Punjab province (then comprising Punjab, Haryana and part of Himachal Pradesh), and is widely acknowledged as the architect of post-Independence Punjab Province (or Punjab, Haryana and Himachal as of today).
 Moreover, he was an Indian independence movement leader.
 He was jailed twice by the British Empire, once for five years for organizing protests against British rule.
 His political influence and views are still considered to dominate politics in Punjab.

 Early life

-Partap Singh Kairon was born on 1 October 1901, into a DhillonJat Sikh family.
+Partap Singh Kairon was born on 1 October 1901, into a Dhillon Jat Sikh family.
 His last name was taken from the village of Kairon in the Amritsar district, of Tehsil Tarn Taran in province of Punjab during the British Raj era.
 His grandfather was Sardar Gulab Singh Dhillon.
 His father, Nihal Singh Kairon (1863-1927), was a pioneer in initiating women's education in the province.
 Partap studied at Col. Brown Cambridge School in Dehra Dun and Khalsa College, Amritsar and then went to the United States for further studies.
 During his time in USA, he supported himself by working on farms and in factories.
 He received his Master's degree in political science from the University of Michigan.
 He also received his Master's degree in Economics from University of California at Berkeley before going to Michigan.
 He was impressed by farming methods practised in the U.S.A and hoped to replicate the same in India later.